David-OConnor/pyflow/README.md

 ## Not-yet-implemented
-- Installing multiple versions of a sub-dependency when required

 - Executable script installations (Important feature!)
 - Installing extra dependencies for features
 - The lock file is missing some info like dependencies and hashes.
 - Check hashes against lock file, instead of just when downloading.
 - Windows installer and Mac binaries.
 - Adding a dependency via the CLI with a specific version.
+- Installing multiple versions of a sub-dependency when there's no other way to resolve.

 ## Building and uploading your project to PyPi.